-A new CMake option,
+OS X; Microsoft Windows: A new CMake option,

-Windows or Mac OS X to be used in the project name.
+MYSQL_PROJECT_NAME, can be set on Windows or OS X to be used in the project name.
 (Bug #13551687)

 ucs2_general_mysql500_cicollations have been added that preserve the behavior of

 ucs2_general_cifrom versions of MySQL previous to 5.1.24.
 Bug #27877 corrected an error in the original collations but introduced an incompatibility for columns that contain German

 CHECK TABLEproduces this error:

 Table upgrade required.
 Please do "REPAIR TABLE `t`" or dump/reload to fix it!